 - 401k Retirement

-Detention Officer ResponsibilitiesThe Detention Officer I (DO I) is responsible for the custodial work with the transportation, security and supervision of prisoners in the Durham County Detention Facility (DCDF).
-The DO I performs a variety of duties relative to that care; direct supervision, desk duty and transportation of inmates.
+Detention Officer ResponsibilitiesThe Detention Officer I (DO I) is responsible for the custodial work with the transportation, security, and supervision of prisoners in the Durham County Detention Facility (DCDF).
+The DO I performs a variety of duties relative to that care; direct supervision, desk duty, and transportation of inmates.
 Work is performed in accordance with the DCDF policies and procedures, North Carolina Department of Human Resources guidelines, and the Training and Standards Council of the Department of Justice of North Carolina.
 Work is performed under the direct supervision of that employee’s squad or area supervisor.
-The applicant must be willing to work 12-hour rotating shifts which includes holidays and weekends.
+The applicant must be willing to work 12-hour rotating shifts including holidays and weekends.

 Detention Officer Expectations